StanfordDataCompressionClass/notes/src/homeworks/HW1.md

     ```
     Nothing should be printed on the terminal as a result of the last command if the files match.

     - Report the size of your compressed file.
-You can run `wc -c sherlock.txt.huffz` to print the size.
+You can run `wc -c HWs/HW1/sherlock.txt.huffz` to print the size.
     - How much is the overhead due to storing the probability distribution? **Note:** One easy way to check this to replace `encode_prob_dist` with a version that just returns `BitArray()`.
 Obviously the decoding won't work with this change!
-    - Print the obtained huffman tree on sherlock.txt by using the `print_huffman_tree` function.
+    - Print the obtained huffman tree on sherlock.txt by using the `print_huffman_tree` function (commented in `encode_block` function of `HuffmanEmpiricalEncoder`).
 What do you observe?
 Does the printed Huffman tree make sense?
 Why or why not?

 4. [3 points] What happens if you repeatedly use this compressor on the file (`sherlock.txt -> sherlock.txt.huffz -> sherlock.txt.huffz.huffz -> ...`)?
 Does the file size keep getting smaller?
 Why or why not?